RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #12

+Also had a salad for dinner alongside delicious mushroom barley soup.

 ## #11

 This is sort of late, but yesterday I finished up a water as well... only one